 Anthropology is the comparative study of humanity, focusing on people in all places and throughout history and prehistory.
 Courses engage students in the analysis of beliefs, values, and practices from a perspective that understands societies on their own terms.
 This perspective includes comparing the similarities and differences among different groups and appreciating and valuing different ways of living.
 Students study other cultures in order to learn more about their own.
 This curriculum affords students the opportunity to see the interaction between “what we know” and “what we do” that lies at the heart of the study of humanity.

 Our curriculum combines the best parts of a critical, creative, liberal arts education with practical, professional preparation.
-The major courses direct the student toward the subfields of cultural anthropology, biological anthropology and archaeology, with a focus on applied research in these sub-fields.
+The major courses direct the student toward the subfields of archaeology, biological anthropology cultural anthropology, and linguistics, with a focus on applied research in these sub-fields.
 As part of the major, students engage in several research projects, including those that expose them to the application of anthropological knowledge for non-academic audiences, and to archaeological field methods.
 Out-of-class research projects in the City of Chicago are integral components of several courses.
 Students graduate with an extensive knowledge of how anthropology is actually done.
 We bring students farther into this practical side of the discipline than any other BA program in the country.

 Program Requirements | Quarter Hours |